sauloaguiar/react-light-dashboard/README.md

 - 28/6
   I decided to extract the whole lighting dashboard to an specific component and to have a App component entry point to call it.
   This will allow the app to be more easily extended if new dashboards or other sections have to be added later on.

+  I also missed adding a debounce to the lightbulb name edition.
+Right now, every key stroke is sent to the server.

 ### References